Solodros/RF_R1_8-9Xu/README.md

 For real though, the PCB is a replacement for the original Realforce R1 PCB so using the original plates is the preferred option.
 Furthermore, the multilayout support makes it tedious to make a plate design for each and every layout.

-nevertheless, if there's a particular plate config you want to use, you can always open an issue on the repository or even better make a PR from your own fork.
+Nevertheless, if there's a particular plate config you want to use, you can always open an issue on the repository or even better make a PR from your own fork.

 ## Copyright notice